 Panaxosides are divided into two main groups according to the type of aglycon: Damaran and oleanic.
 Damaran panaxosides are further divided into protopanaxadiol (PPD), protopanaxatriol (PPT) and octylol, depending on the location of the sugar residues.
 Oleanan panaxosides are derived from another aglycon-oleanolic acid.
 Other types of panaxosides are panaxatriol and damarndiol.
 The four malonyl derivatives of panaxosides Rb 1 , Rb 2 , Rc and Rd together with panaxoside Ro and other esterified panaxosides are called "acid panaxosides", while others are called "neutral panaxosides" ( Christensen2009gcb , Attele1999gpm ).

-Note: The word "damaran" originates from the white damaron ( Agathis dammara , bee- eyed , see the database of angular plants ), from which a damar resin is obtained for the production of varnishes.
+Note: The word "damaran" comes from the white damaron ( Agathis dammara , beehive, see the database of angiosperms ), from which damar resin is obtained for the production of varnishes.
 The word "oleanic" comes from the name of the olives ( Olea ).
 The origin of the word "okotilol" is unknown.

 Panaxadioly - general structure and examples of representatives: